 The signs of hair loss or hair fall can take different forms.
 In a way, it is a blessing in disguise because the moment you identify these symptoms, you can right away take the appropriate measures for the same.
 At least, you don’t have to wake up one fine morning to find that you have lost most of it.
-Hair loss is most of the time a gradual process and it gives you ample time to rectify the causes that is leading to it.
+Hair loss is most of the time a gradual process and it gives you ample time to rectify the causes that are leading to it.
 So, you can immediately do the needful and start the right treatment.
 In this way, you will be able to arrest any further damage to your hair.

-Given below are few symptoms that will warn you of further hair loss and the paragraphs that follow will explain the main causes of the same.
+Given below are a few symptoms that will warn you of further hair loss and the paragraphs that follow will explain the main causes of the same.
 So, let us delve deeper into the topic.

 Symptoms of hair fall